TheXro/TheXro/README.md

 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with opensource
 - 💬 Ask me about programming
-- 📫 How to reach me: you can't
+- 📫 How to reach me:
 - ⚡ Fun fact: I'm using linux